-The seemingly never-ending wetness from the winter of 2017-18 has finally ended.
+The seemingly never-ending wetness from the winter has finally ended.
 We welcome warm temperatures, clear skies and the strange yellow orb glowing in the sky.
 With the change in the weather, signs of life are returning to the Pacific Northwest.
 While above average snow still sits on the mountains, spring has sprung in full force in the lower elevations.
 All along trails in majestic river valleys, trillium are popping up and wildflower seasons seems to be just around the corner.
-The warmer days also mean that larger animals who hibernate and/or become lethargic in the winter are starting to wake up.
-Black bears were reported to be active around Olympic National Park and Forest, letting us know that winter is officially over.
+The warmer days also mean that larger animals who hibernate and/or become lethargic in the winter are starting to “wake up.”
 It is starting to be bear season out on the trails of Olympic National Park, so hikers need to start being loud on the trails and making sure they continue to follow Leave No Trace and Wildlife Watching rules and regulations.

 Before you start freaking out about bear activity along your favorite hike, please be reminded of a few facts.
 There has not been a reported bear “attack” on a human in the history of Olympic National Park.
 The Olympic National Park website states that “there have been several instances of aggressive bears in the Olympics.
 No injuries have been reported, but property was damaged and bears have acted in a threatening manner.”